listenzy0/idelior/infrastructure/initialization/README.md

 **Policy:** AdministratorAccess (`arn:aws:iam::aws:policy/AdministratorAccess`)

-To automatically configure components in AWS, the necessary permissions must be granted to the temporary IAM user.
+To automatically configure components in AWS, the **AdministratorAccess** policy must be attached to the temporary IAM user.

 ### 8. Execute Script